Dobie Center: History

-The building was designed by J. & G. Daverman and Associates in 1972.
+The building was designed by J. & G. Daverman and Associates in 1970.
+It opened to residents in September, 1971.
+The lower mall was opened to tenants in 1972.
 Upon its completion, Dobie Center was the tallest building in Austin, surpassing the Texas State Capitol, which had held the title for nearly 90 years.
 Dobie was the first modernist building to exist on UT's campus.

 The building underwent a US$10 million facelift in 1990 to replace its then brick façade by exposing the glass underneath.
 When classes began in the Fall 1989 semester, would-be residents of Dobie Center were temporarily relocated to the Radisson Plaza Hotel.

 On November 11, 2006, a fire, started by an improperly extinguished cigarette, broke out on the pool deck of Dobie Center causing an estimated $600,000 worth of damage.
 The pool deck reopened in late April 2008.
 The fire was contained to an area outside of the residential tower.
 This structure was an old wooden deck that has been replaced by a concrete structure.

 The Dobie Mall was completely remodeled by the Nix Group in the '90s and is now a hub of student activity and shopping.
 The mall is a two-story shopping and food center featuring a food court, stores, and even a chapel.
 The food court today features seating for 500 and various assorted independently run food outlets.